tikv/tikv-dev-guide/src/get-started/debug-and-profile.md

 ## Prerequisites

 * rust-gdb or rust-lldb
-[GDB](https://www.sourceware.org/gdb) and [LLDB](https://lldb.llvm.org/) are common used for debugging a program.
+[GDB](https://www.sourceware.org/gdb) and [LLDB](https://lldb.llvm.org/) are commonly used for debugging a program.
-    * GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes.
-    * LLDB is a next generation, high-performance debugger.
-It is built as a set of reusable components which highly leverage existing libraries in the larger LLVM Project, such as the Clang expression parser and LLVM disassembler.
-    * rust-gdb and rust-lldb are installed in rust.
-But lldb is not installed by default.
-So if you want to use rust-lldb, please install lldb firstly.
+    * `rust-gdb` and `rust-lldb` are both installed with `rustc` together, however, they depend on `gdb` and `lldb`, which are need be installed by yourself.
+Here is the installation of gdb/lldb.
+    ```bash
+    Ubuntu: sudo apt-get install gdb/lldb
+    CentOS: sudo yum install gdb/lldb
+    ```
+    * `gdb` and `lldb` can also be used to debug rust program.
+    * Basically, `rust-gdb` is a wrapper that loads external Python pretty-printing scripts into GDB.
+This is useful (and somewhat necessary) when debugging more complex Rust programs because it significantly improves the display of Rust data types. `rust-lldb` is similar.
+So `rust-gdb` and `rust-lldb` are recommended.

-    rust-gdb/rust-lldb is an enhanced tools based on gdb/lldb for rust programming, and the usage is almost the same with gdb/lldb.
-About how to choose betwen rust-gdb and rust-lldb, it depends on the platform you are using and the familiarity of these tools.
-If you are new hand on the debugging tools, rust-lldb is recommended on MacOS and rust-gdb is recommended on Linux, like Ubuntu and CentOS.
+    * About how to choose between `rust-gdb` and `rust-lldb`, it depends on the platform you are using and the familiarity of these tools.
+If you are new hand on the debugging tools, `rust-lldb` is recommended on MacOS and `rust-gdb` is recommended on Linux, like Ubuntu and CentOS.
 * perf
 [Perf](https://perf.wiki.kernel.org/index.php/Main_Page) is common Linux profiler.
 It's powerful: it can instrument CPU performance counters, tracepoints, kprobes, and uprobes (dynamic tracing).
 It can be installed as following:
 ```bash